diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/New Remote/Day 2/00 - Node.js  Basic Authorization.md

 ![](https://uicookies.com/wp-content/uploads/2019/05/login-form-11.jpg)

-We have several ways to provide authorization in our applications.
+There are several different authentication approaches we could use in our app.